 Throughout this paper, we use the term accelerated underwriting in life insurance.
 We propose the following as a definition:

-Accelerated underwriting in life insurance is a process to replace traditional underwriting and allow some applications to have certain medical requirements (such as paramedical exams and fluid collection) waived.
-The process generally uses predicative models or machine learning algorithms to analyze data pertaining to the applicant, which includes both traditional and non-traditional underwriting data that comes from both the applicant and external sources.
+Accelerated underwriting is life insurers’ application of big data, artificial intelligence and machine learning to life insurance underwriting.
+What distinguishes AUW from traditional life insurance underwriting is the use of non-traditional, non-medical data using predicative models or machine learning algorithms.

+CEJ Comment: The definition, and the discussion in the paragraph below, suffers from the following ajor problems.
+First, traditional life insurance underwriting has not always required blood work, urine analysis, doctor’s notes or a physical examination.
+Life insurers have sold a variety of products without these types of data for many years.
+Second, insurers have used for many years predictive models to better analyze traditional medical data.
+The algorithms insurers developed to more quickly underwrite and more precisely price / segment life insurance products using traditional medical data are not new and are not AUW.
+What distinguishes AUW from other life insurers underwriting algorithms is the use of non-traditional, non-medical data.
+Third, the definition should be an objective description of what distinguishes AUW from non-AUW practices and should not be the marketing slogans of life insurers for AUW.

 To understand accelerated underwriting in life insurance, it helps to understand underwriting in general and how it functions.
 Life insurance underwriting is the process of classifying applicants into risk categories to determine the appropriate rate to charge for transferring the financial risk associated with insuring the applicant.
 Traditional life insurance underwriting involves assessing the applicant’s physical health, usually through blood work, urine analysis, doctor’s notes, and a physical exam.
 Once this information is collected, an underwriter determines whether an applicant is eligible for coverage and the risk class to which that individual belongs.
 In addition to traditional underwriting and accelerated underwriting, there is also a process called simplified underwriting, or simplified issue.
 Simplified underwriting relies on very limited information (typically the applicant’s sex and age) and little, if any, additional information.
 Generally, there is no risk classification beyond age, gender, and possibly smoker status.
 Due to the limited information collected about an applicant with simplified underwriting, the expected mortality is higher than with traditional or accelerated underwriting, and the price reflects that mortality.

+CEJ Comment: Underwriting is the process of selecting and classifying exposures.
+It involves the decision to accept or reject an applicant as well as determining what price to chare those applicants who are acceptable.
+Traditional life insurance underwriting does involve assessing an applicant’s physical health, but has not always involved blood work, urine analysis and a physical exam.
+Insurers have long sold products without these requirements and have developed algorithms and tools to more quickly access and analyze applicant’s medical information.
+Again, the point is that the sharp dichotomy between traditional underwriting and AUW is not accurate.
+In addition, it is not helpful to provide guidance on the unique issues that arise with AUW – namely the issues associated non-traditional, non-medical data used in a big data / AI application.